pier

 As my timeline was constrained I did not conduct usability testing, but if I were to continue this project, I would test with additional users to validate how successfully the design solves the identified problems and iterate based on those findings.

-In retrospect, I do believe that creating a standalone app solves the problem, but student adoption could be challenging.
-I believe a an efficient solution and strategic opportunity for Instagram would include them creating a native events feature.
+In retrospect, I do believe that creating a standalone app solves the problem, but student adoption could be challenging. an efficient solution and strategic opportunity for Instagram would include creating a native events feature.
 However, though this would not solve the problem entirely for students off of social media.

 In the future, I may consider expanding on this idea further and creating my interpretation of this feature.